Wanda Austin: Career

 After completing her master's degree in 1977, Austin accepted a position at Rockwell International in California, working with missile systems as technical staff.
 Austin joined The Aerospace Corporation in 1979, where she served in numerous senior management and executive positions including senior vice president of the corporation's Engineering and Technology Group.
 Austin explains her work in the MILSAC (Military Satellite Communications) Program at Aerospace Corporation.
 From 2004 to 2007, she was Senior Vice President of the National Systems Group at Aerospace, prior to assuming the role of CEO on January 1, 2008.
 She served as CEO for almost nine years and retired on October 1, 2016.

 In 2009, Austin served as a member of the U.S. Human Space Flight Plans Committee.
 The following year, she was appointed to the US Defense Science Board and in 2014 she became a member of the NASA Advisory Council, both of which were White House commissioned.
 In 2015, Austin was selected by President Barack Obama to serve on the President’s Council of Advisors on Science and Technology.
 PCAST is an advisory group of the nation’s leading scientists and engineers who directly advise the President and the Executive Office of the President.

 In December 2017, Austin co-founded MakingSpace, Inc., a leadership and STEM (science, technology, engineering, and math) consulting firm, and continues to serve as the CEO.

 On August 7, 2018, Austin was named the interim president of the University of Southern California after C. L. Max Nikias's resignation.
 She was succeeded by the university's permanent replacement, Carol Folt, in 2019.
 The University created an endowed scholarship in her name in thanks and recognition of her leadership during this tumultuous period.
 She is currently the Trustee and Adjunct Research Professor at the University of Southern California’s Viterbi School of Engineering.

 Austin is a member of the California Council on Science and Technology, the National Academy of Engineering, the American Academy of Arts and Sciences, the International Academy of Astronautics and a fellow of the American Institute of Aeronautics and Astronautics.
 She is a World 50 executive advisor, fostering peer-to-peer discussions among senior executives from some of the world’s largest companies.
 She previously served on the board of directors of the Space Foundation on the board of trustees for the National Geographic Society.

 She continues to serve on the board of directors of the Chevron Corporation, Amgen Inc., Virgin Galactic Holdings Inc., Horatio Alger Association, National Academy of Engineering and is a life trustee for the University of Southern California.
 As of May 2022, she holds the position of Lead Director of the Chevron Corporation and is the Chair of the Chevron Board Nominating and Governance Committee.

-Austin was nominated to the board of directors of Apple Inc. in January 2024.
+Austin joined the board of directors of Apple Inc. in January 2024.